-Tip – Great with peanut butter, almond milk, banana, chocolate protein powder and turmeric for a post-workout treat, or as a healthy but delicious alternative to dessert.
+Tip – Great with peanut butter, almond milk, banana, chocolate protein powder, and turmeric for a post-workout treat, or as a healthy but delicious alternative to dessert.

 O – Oats

-Oats (Avena sativa) are not only perfect for creating creamy smoothies, they also add a nutritional boost and are an excellent source of soluble fibre.
+Oats (Avena sativa) are not only perfect for creating creamy smoothies, but they also add a nutritional boost and are an excellent source of soluble fibre.

 Rich in avenanthramides – potent antioxidants with anti-inflammatory properties – oats also help to lower blood pressure and are known to be protective known against heart disease.

 The fibre found in oats helps to slow down digestion and help to keep blood sugar levels stable.
 An oat smoothie will make you feel fuller for longer, in the same way that a bowl of oat porridge is filling.

 Tip – Team oats with bananas, peanut butter, and a pinch of warming cinnamon spice for a comforting morning smoothie – perfect in the winter months.